Trump tirades, love for Canada dominate discussion at the Emmys

 The night's biggest surprise was also Trump related.
 It came just moments into the show when Colbert brought out former White House press secretary Sean Spicer, podium and all.

-Spicer, who guested on Jimmy Kimmel Live last week, grinned while lecturing the crowd on the potential of the Emmys viewership.
+Spicer, who guested on Jimmy Kimmel Live last week, grinned while lecturing the crowd on the potential size of the Emmys viewership.

 "This will be the largest audience to witness an Emmys, period," he said, an allusion to his demonstrably false claim in January that the audience to Trump's inauguration was the biggest ever.